PDrifting/CBookDraft/book.markdown

 There is one Function that must be present in all programs called main.
 This is your entry point to your program.
 When you execute programs this will be where the main portion of the controlling code exists.
 It is required to be present.
 Your main Function should always return an int type.
 It can optionally have no arguments or a pair of arguments to accept information being passed to it from the command line.

 The Return Type from main is used by the Operating System to determine how the program terminated.
-You are expected to return 0 if execution exit was normal, or a non-zero based value to report abnormal termination.
+You are expected to return 0 if the execution exit was normal, or a non-zero based value to report abnormal termination.
 You will see many tutorials and examples that exclude the return value from main.
 This was common many decades ago, but modern Operating Systems, especially Linux, expect the return result.
 Some compilers will default to a return 0 if the statement is omitted.
 For clarity in your code, you should ensure the return statement exists.

 Functions can also be invoked from almost anywhere in your source code for your program.
 Once a Function is created you can use it over and over.
-Functions are extremely useful, practical, and required to keep moderate to large code bases tidy.
+Functions are extremely useful and practical.
+They are required to keep moderate to large code bases tidy.

 Many tutorials written for C, still declare Function main as Return Type void.
 Any Function with a Return Type declared as void cannot return any value once a Function has completed executing its statements.
-This is not to slight the old school manuals of my youth, but they promote models of coding in C that are largely outdated.
+This is not to slight the old-school manuals of my youth, but they promote models of coding in C that are largely outdated.
 Beyond this, there are features of more modern languages that C does not support.
 Function Overloading, is one of them, so all Function names must be unique.

 **Function Overloading** - The ability to create multiple Functions with the same name declaration and different arguments.
 In modern programming, this is a major drawback that C has not added the ability to use this feature of coding.
 This drives many C programmers to write C in C++.
 This has a host of other drawbacks.
 Despite missing this syntax feature, you can still write robust and useful programs in a meaningful way with C.  A later standard has implemented Generics into C with Macros that can emulate Function Overloading.
 When discussing the preprocessor, we will cover this feature.

-**Argument Lists** - Functions in order to pass information to them use arguement lists.
+**Argument Lists** - Functions in order to pass information to them use argument lists.
 They consist of a Data Type and name separated by a comma.
 This book does not use the modern form of supplying void when there are no arguments accepted.
 GCC does not warn if you make a function call with arguments to an empty argument listed function declare.
 You will see comments on the Undefined Behaviour this technically causes, however, at best you're going to get a warning.
 C compilers have a fuzzy area when it comes to empty argument lists.
-Since at best you will get is a warning, this book excludes the promotion of using void argument lists.
+Since at best you will get a warning, this book excludes the promotion of using void argument lists.
 The only other alternative is to use Function Prototypes.

-**Function Prototypes** - Generally these create code clutter, but they can be meaningful in context and are required when delcaring Function Pointers in a modified syntax.
+**Function Prototypes** - Generally these create code clutter, but they can be meaningful in context and are required when declaring Function Pointers in a modified syntax.
 The book will detail when using Function Prototypes is generally a good idea.
-Since all C Compilers are known as single pass for the most part, things must be declared before use.
-If a Function is delcared elsewhere, externally, or compiled/linked from another foreign piece of code, you must use a Function Prototype to announce that the compiler should be aware to look for it.
-Otherwise, you are encouraged to reorder your main Function to the end of your code and ordering all other functions in precalling fashion.
+Since all C Compilers are known to be single-pass, your functions must be declared before use.
+If a Function is declared elsewhere, externally, or compiled/linked from another foreign piece of code, you must use a Function Prototype to announce that the compiler should be aware to look for it.
+Otherwise, you are encouraged to reorder your main Function to the end of your code and order all other functions in a precalling fashion.
 This is another heavily debated topic amongst purists.
-As mentioned this book focuses on keeping code clean, easy to read, hardware friendly and mostly modern.
-Some old school syntax is still encouraged regardless of side-effects.
+As mentioned this book focuses on keeping code clean, easy to read, hardware-friendly, and mostly modern.
+Some old-school syntax is still encouraged regardless of side effects.

-**SINGLE-ENTRANCE/SINGLE-EXIT** - As mentioned earlier in Pointers, there is the issue with Function Pointers creating a potential for unpredictable code.
-In order to simplfy the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
-Placing more than one return statement inside a Function has the potential to confuse the compiler and prevent it front creating clean bytecode.
+**SINGLE-ENTRANCE/SINGLE-EXIT** - As mentioned earlier in Pointers, there is an issue with Function Pointers creating a potential for unpredictable code.
+In order to simplify the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
+Placing more than one return statement inside a Function has the potential to confuse the compiler and prevent it from creating clean bytecode.
 Make sure you do what you can to assist the compiler to create predictable and clean bytecode by ensuring simple program flow.
 Many programmers will argue this does not matter, but it does.
-You might also hear aguments that languages like GO promote the idea of multiples exits from a Function.
+You might also hear arguments that languages like GO promote the idea of multiple exits from a Function.
 Please remember, that not all compilers treat all forms of code the same.
 What works well in one language, is unlikely to be performant in others.
 C compilers are complex, they do not do well with complicated code.
 They make mistakes, and often their own internal prediction algorithms to optimise code will give up when you fail to keep the flow of your code simple.
 See the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle).
 When in doubt check your code with [Godbolt](https://godbolt.org).

 **NOTE** - No process is going to save you from mistakes you're going to make in your code based on standards, compiler warnings, or style guides.
-Based on the discussions around Functions, you are encouraged to understand that C can be an overforgiving language and pretty much take whatever you throw at it.
+Based on the discussions around Functions, you are encouraged to understand that C can be an over forgiving language and pretty much take whatever you throw at it.
 Understanding what the code is doing in C is far more important than anything you can do to generate useless warnings for mistakes you should be aware of in your code.

 [Return to Index](#index)

 #### Type Definitions

 To implement a Type Definition you must use the _typedef_ keyword.
 This allows you to give meaningful names to things, and stop having to type the typical longer syntax required by C.   It also allows forward declarations of things.
-Many libraries have custom Type Definitions to keep track of what specific parts of the library belongs to what.
+Many libraries have custom Type Definitions to keep track of what specific parts of the library belong to what.
 OpenGL comes to mind, or even just having the desire to shorten unsigned long long int to u64.
 This has excellent utility when used meaningfully.
 Many C purists discourage using Type Definitions, but you cannot overlook the modern desire to keep your code clean, readable, and maintainable.

 There are many good discussions between Linus Torvalds and the rest of the internet on [his views](https://yarchive.net/comp/linux/typedefs.html) on programmers that abuse the _typedef_ keyword.
 It can certainly be agreed that this is a completely abusable feature of C.  But like the _goto_ keyword, there are some places where it is useful.
-You will unfortunately be urged to ignore a feature of the language by many programmers and tutorials because most never learn when to use it in proper context.
+You will be urged to ignore a feature of the language by many programmers and tutorials because most never learn when to use it in the proper context.
+This is an argument that prevents future growth and evolution of the understanding of the language and where C programmers may need to make changes to the Standard for the ongoing upkeep and use of the language.

 Most projects and coding firms you will write code for have Style Guides.
 Each guide will usually include a section on Type Definitions.
 Along with other restrictions on how code should be written for the given project.
 In general, if it makes things easier for you to write code, is generally self-documenting, helps with maintenance of the code base, then use it regardless of the opinions of other coders, unless the project you are working on has a strict Style Guide.
-In which case, you must follow it, regardless of preferred personal coding styles.
+In this case, you must follow it, regardless of preferred personal coding styles.

 **NOTE** - You will see _typedef_ being used in pretty much every example in this book.
-Instead of using <stdint.h>, which normally provides a _typedef_ for specific bitwidth data types, this book uses shorter forms of the int32_t for an unsigned int.
+Instead of using <stdint.h>, which normally provides a _typedef_ for specific bit width data types, this book will start off using shorter forms of the int32_t for unsigned int.
 Instead prefixing all unsigned types with a _u_, and signed types with an _s_.
-In this case _s64_ would be a type guaranteed to be at least 64 bits and signed.
+In this case, _s64_ would be a type guaranteed to be at least 64 bits and signed.
 The only base data type in C that you will see unmodified with a _typedef_ is _char_.
 It has no equivalent associated signed or unsigned state.
-Remember the _char_ data type is unique in that it has three distict states _char_, _usngined char_, and _signed char_.
+Remember the _char_ data type is unique in that it has three distinct states _char_, _usngined char_, and _signed char_.
 The _typedef_ _u8_, and _s8_ specifiy an _unsigned char_, and _signed char_ of 8 bits wide.
 Floating point types will be prefixed with an _f_.
 In the case of structs, unions, and other specific user types they will be prefixed with a _T_.

 [Return to Index](#index)

 #### Void

-Despite this being a Data Type which can be used in various scenarios, there are some restrictions on void that should be discussed.
+Despite this being a Data Type that can be used in various scenarios, there are some restrictions on void that should be discussed.
 When dealing with void, it generally means different things contextually.
 There are also problems with void conversions and data loss.
 Opportunities to create Undefined Behaviour are also in abundance.

-Unlike other Data Types you cannot directly declare a variable as _void_ unless it is a pointer.  _void_ when used as a Function Return Data Type, signifies that a Function is incapable of returning any information from it.
+Unlike other Data Types, you cannot directly declare a variable as _void_ unless it is a pointer.  _void_ when used as a Function Return Data Type, signifies that a Function is incapable of returning any information from it.
 Pointer Data Types declared as _void_ can be extremely flexible.
-They can store any other Data Type, have mixed data, memory layouts, and can also be used to point to Functions.
+They can store any other Data Type, mixed data, memory layouts, and can also be used to point to Functions.
 Many Functions inside the C Standard Library will return a _void_ pointer, or consume one as a Function Argument.

 _malloc()_ and _free()_ are good examples of this.